zepgram/magento-dotenv/README.md

 1. If one of the previously mentioned files contains the APP_ENV variable, the variable is populated and used to load environment-specific files hereafter.
 If APP_ENV is not defined in either of the previously mentioned files, dev is assumed for APP_ENV and populated by default.
 1. If there's a .env.local representing general local environment variables it's loaded now.
 1. If there's a .env.$env.local file, this one is loaded.
 Otherwise, it falls back to .env.$env.

+You can freely edit ``app/dotenv.php``:
+If an update is necessary for this file, the next release will be a major version to avoid any regression.

 For more information you can follow the documentation: https://symfony.com/doc/current/components/dotenv.html